balu7771/ge-devices-consumer/README.md

 into the tenantkey
 c. create model and repository for the tenantDevices field in the sample file.
 d. persist the reports data into devices table of each schema.

+#SQL Statements:
+-- Step 1: Create schema if not already
+CREATE SCHEMA IF NOT EXISTS apollo01;

+-- Step 2: Create table in new schema
+CREATE TABLE apollo01.device_data (LIKE public.device_data INCLUDING ALL);

+-- Step 3 : Create sequence
+CREATE SEQUENCE IF NOT EXISTS apollo01.device_data_seq START 1;